airdrummingfool/POSitive-Scripts/README.md

 ### Update-AQ-SKU.bat ###
 This script allows you to modify the AQ SKU of any item.
 It makes a best-guess recommendation of what the SKU should be based on the Vendor SKU and the Vendor ID (if the Vendor ID is stored in the Vendor AutoSKU field).

+### Update-Station-Wallpaper.bat ###
+This script allows you to modify the wallpaper settings of all POSitive stations at once.
+You can specify the path to an image file to use as the wallpaper (must be accessible to all stations, such as on a mapped drive or network path) as well as whether to tile or center that image.

 ### Advanced folder ###
 This folder contains SQL scripts you can run directly via SQL Server Management Studio.
 * `common-problems.sql`: Points out common problems and POSitive DB inconsistencies, such as bad AQ or Vendor SKUs, missing primary vendors, etc.